Exarkuniv/Ares-XU4-Extras/README.md

 # Ares-Extras

+# still working on this, so somethings might still not work due to me forgetting something. will be fixing it

 This is a collection of unofficial installation scripts for Ares allowing you to quickly and easily install emulators, ports and libretrocores
 These scripts can be considered experimental at best.